What ATAR is needed for Electrical Engineering?

 With the new ATAR system coming into Queensland this year, confusion is sure to follow.
 The old OP system has been in place for so long, so there’s bound to be a few growing pains – especially given the unprecedented struggles that students are undergoing this year.

-To help simplify this process, we’ve prepared this handy guide for parents of Queensland Year 12 students who would love to study electrical engineering in 2021.
+To help simplify this process, we’ve prepared this handy guide for parents of Queensland Year 12 students who would love to study electrical engineering.
 What ATAR will you need to study engineering?
 Read on to find out which Queensland-based universities offer a Bachelor of Engineering.

 What is the ATAR for electrical engineering?